fullmetalbrackets/blog/src/content/blog/turn-static-website-into-pwa.md

 ---
-title: "Turn a static website into a progressive web app"
+title: 'Turn a static website into a progressive web app'
-description: "Frameworks and libraries are great and all, but sometimes you just want to make a simple website with only HTML, CSS and JavaScript — maybe without the latter even.
+description: 'Frameworks and libraries are great and all, but sometimes you just want to make a simple website with only HTML, CSS and JavaScript — maybe without the latter even.
 When making a PWA, it’s common to use a framework like Vue or a library like Workbox, which requires a bundler like Webpack.
-In truth, that’s completely unnecessary!"
+In truth, that’s completely unnecessary!'
 pubDate: 2022-01-07
 updatedDate: 2026-01-17
-tags: ["web development"]
+tags: ['web development']
 related1: styling-the-kbd-element
 ---